AMSP-04/NETN-CBRN/NETN-CBRN.md

 The `CBRN_Sensor` object is used when there is a detector federate performing the modelling of the detector.
 The `CBRN_Sensor` registers the agents that it is interested in and receives readings in the form of a `CBRN_SensorUpdate` interaction.

+A `CBRN_Hazard_Prediction` is a prediction of a hazard area and the output of a hazard prediction algorithm (a warning area defined in Allied Tactical Publication (ATP)-45) in response to a detector alarm or observation.

+### CBRN Effects,  Protective Measures and Treatment

+The `Human` and `Platform` object classes are extended to represent CBRN-related effects.

+The use case for protective measures covers both the modelling of CBRN treatment and the modelling of CBRN protective equipment.
+This includes both individual protection equipment (IPE) and collective protection (COLPRO).

+The `COLPRO` and `DecontaminationStation` object classes extend the `NETN_CulturalFeature`` object class and provide information on how many entities it can contain as well as what agents it protects against.

+Use the `ApplyIPEC` interaction to task entities to apply individual protection equipment (IPE).

+Use the `AdminiterTreatment` interaction to task an entity to administer treatments for pre-mission countermeasures or post-exposure.